 ISA is a dynamic learning community with students from all over the world.
-Our student population represents 36 nations: 33% from the United Kingdom, 18% from the US, as well as many from France, The Netherlands, Canada, Nigeria, Italy, Australia, Norway, India, Indonesia, Norway, Spain, Argentina Venezuela, and Denmark.
+Our student population represents 42 nations: 41% from the United Kingdom, 17% from the US, as well as many from France, Nigeria, Norway, Canada, the Netherlands, Angola, Germany, India, Australia, Denmark, Argentina, South Korea, Spain and many more.
 Over 17 percent of our students hold two or more passports.
-(Statistics from August 2016)
+Although we have many nations attending ISA around 40% are from local families in Aberdeen.

 ISA chefs prepare and serve an extensive array of both hot and cold foods and beverages, on offer at reasonable prices, everyday.
 The International Café is open from 7:30am until 3:30pm.
 Students may bring a packed lunch from home, choose to buy a meal, or buy some items to accompany their packed lunch.
 The menu is available by clicking Quicklinks at the top of our website main page.